News you can use

 Sledding

 The preserve features a 40-foot hill ideal for sledding in the winter.
 The sled hill opens for the season on December 1, providing conditions allow for sledding.
 Visitors may bring their own sleds, but no steel runners, snowboards or steerables are allowed.
 Sledding tubes are available for rental at the Plum Creek Nature Center when conditions allow.
-Learn more about sledding in the forest preserves.

 Snowshoeing

 The preserve features five miles of trails on which to snowshoe.
-The Plum Creek Nature Center offers snowshoes for rental.
+Plum Creek Nature Center offers snowshoes for rental.

-Ice Skating
+Ice skating

 The preserve features an ice skating pond that is open when proper conditions exist.
-Learn more about ice skating in the forest preserves.

 Geocaching

 Permits are available for geocaching at this preserve.
-Learn more about geocaching permits.

-Visitor Center
+Visitor center

 Goodenow Grove Nature Preserve features the Plum Creek Nature Center, which offers nature education opportunities for families, school groups and youth groups.
 A natural playscape around the nature center provides outdoor education experiences to visitors.
 The nature center is open to the public free of charge.